Delegate audit · paid · v1.0

 Owner / General Manager

-Owner recovers 8 hours/week — mostly from reconciliation, review follow-up, and estimate intake — but hiring and commercial negotiations must stay human.
+The owner recovers 6 hours/week — mostly from reconciliation, review follow-up, and estimate acknowledgment — but the two highest-stakes tasks (hiring, commercial negotiations) must stay human.

 1. Reviewing daily job schedule and dispatching plumbers in the morning